How Does The Endocannabinoid System Work with Cannabis?

 • Anxiety and the ECS: This review examines evidence of how the ECS influences feelings of stress and anxiety, as well as the therapeutic potential that cannabinoids — and CBD in particular — may offer.

-Find the best cannabis product for your goals
+Choose the best cannabis product for your goals

 You don’t need to be an ECS expert to pick the right cannabis product.
 When you shop at Queen City in Plainfield, NJ, you’ll have access to our expert budtenders who are always ready to help walk you through our inventory and find a great product to meet your needs.